 Colorado’s Gore Range harbors a slew of rugged alpine summits over 13,000-ft and many more summits over 12,000-ft.
 The Gore’s are more of a range consisting of ridges, rather than separated peaks.
-Many of these high and wild ridges actually have unofficial names like, Zodiac Spires, Rockinghorse Ridge, Ripsaw Ridge and the Grand Traverse.
+Many of these high and wild ridges actually have unofficial names like Zodiac Spires, Rockinghorse Ridge, Ripsaw Ridge, and the Grand Traverse.

 Long approaches combined with access issues seem to be a redeeming quality for those that long for climbing solitude.
 Climbers that are not interested in long approaches and heavy vertical might want to look elsewhere for their adventure.
 Only 60 miles from Denver, the Gore Range as a whole is relatively inaccessible due to the lack of mining roads that typically criss-cross other Colorado mountain ranges.
 The beautiful Eagles Nest Wilderness contains almost all of this linear range and the main spine is the border between the White River (west) and Arapahoe National Forests (east).
 With 50 peaks over 12,000-ft, none attain the magic 14,000-ft mark, which accounts for some of this ranges obscurity.
 Overall, the west side of the Gore Range is more accessible than the east.
 If approaching from the east, expect long, tedious bushwhacking adventures with difficult route finding.

 Officially named peaks in the Gore Range are hard to come by, nothing seems named on the official USGS maps.
 Trying to discern actual summits has challenged all of us at some point.
 Thankfully we have the CMC to make sense of all of that rugged terrain.
 In 1932, CMC members Carl Erickson and Edmund Cooper used letters to assign summits in the obscure Black Creek Basin and the CMC subsequently tended and expanded the system (Jacobs & Ormes- Guide to Colorado Mountains.)
-The lettering system for naming peaks has frustrated many casual visitors over the years, however Gore Range enthusiasts seem embrace the system.
+The lettering system for naming peaks has frustrated many casual visitors over the years, however Gore Range enthusiasts seem to embrace the system.
 It won’t be going away anytime soon.

 If you choose to spend time climbing the Gores, you should own updated U.S. Geological survey topography maps and brush up on your compass skills.
 Precise planning and execution are of paramount importance when selecting routes in this range.
 With solid route finding, many of these quiet summits can be climbed without a rope.
 Major faces and long jagged ridges provide unlimited technical climbing opportunities as well.
 An ice axe is highly recommended on any early season climbs.

 For me, the Grand Traverse only typifies the consistent and flowing beauty of the Gore Range.
 From any Gore summit the view is constant and flowing: consistent highpoints, connected by flowing ridges.
 This is what you can expect while spending time in the Gores.
 You can also expect, long approaches, heavy vertical gain and unreliable routes.
-Oh yea, did I mention anything about the ravenous, hordes of blood sucking mosquitoes?
+Oh yea, did I mention anything about the ravenous, hordes of blood-sucking mosquitoes?
 Bring DEET, or you will be breakfast, lunch and dinner.

 The Grand Traverse is a semi-technical section of ridge that is book ended by two highpoints that reach 13,000-ft, Grand Traverse Peak (13,041-ft) and North Traverse Peak (13,079-ft.)
 I will describe Grand Traverse Peak and my friend Jon Bradford will introduce you to North Traverse Peak.